olamic/printf/README.md

-this is a printf task for holberberton school
+This is a printf task for holberberton school